 Visitation Rights for Grandparents

 New York is one of just a handful of states that allow grandparents and non-parents to petition for visitation.
 New York law does grant grandparents a limited right to visit with grandchildren, but above all else, the law recognizes that parents have the right to raise children as they wish.
-New York courts typically only grant visitation to a child’s grandparents if it would be in the child’s interests.
+New York courts typically only grant visitation to a child’s grandparents if it would be in the child’s best interests.

 In general, New York courts generally only consider visitation requests from grandparents when they feel intervention is necessary and proper.
 This is usually the case when:

-To determine if visitation with a grandparent is in the child’s interest, the court may consider many factors like:
+To determine if visitation with a grandparent is in the child’s best interest, the court may consider many factors like:

 The court will also determine if there is already a strong relationship between the child and the grandparents.
 The court may find there is a relationship if the parents are attempting to prevent contact but the grandparent is making an effort.
 The court is also likely to find a relationship exists if there was ever a time during which the grandparents had custody of the child before custody was restored to the parents.